-Goal 5 Increase Disaster Preparation and Resiliency Objective 5.1 Strengthen emergency preparedness through comprehensive planning, partnerships, and education.
-Explanation The primary intent of this objective is to highlight the critical importance of the e mergency preparedness plan prepared by the AAA.
-3 Progress Strategies 1.
-From 2024 thru 2027, ElderSource will annually (usually in the Spring, and prior to the start of Hurricane season) make an introduction, or re-introductory contact with each of PSA 4's County Emergency Management Directors, and will offer an in-person or virtual meeting.
-ElderSource also contacts at the described time, staff from county health departments, and other community organizations and coalitions involved in emergency services efforts in PSA 4.
+Goal 5 Increase Disaster Preparation and Resiliency Objective 5.1 Strengthen emergency preparedness through comprehensive planning, partn erships, and education.
+Explanation The primary intent of this objective is to highlight the critical importance of the emergency preparedness plan prepared by the AAA.
+0 , Progress Strategies 1.
+From 2024 thru 2027, ElderSource will annually (by May 1, 2024 and yearly thereafter) make an introduction, or re-introductory contact with each of PSA 4's County Emergency Management Directors, and will offer an in-person or virtual meeting.
+ElderSource will also contact at that described time, staff from county health departments, and other community organizations and coalitions involved in emergency services efforts in PSA 4.
 Each introduction includes who the ElderSource Emergency Management Team is, and the role that ElderSource plays within the community during times of disaster.
-2. From 2024 thru 2027, ElderSource will annually (usually in the Spring, and prior to the start of Hurricane season) request and review all providers current year Emergency Management and Continuity of Operations Plans; and will provide feedback for any necessary updates.
-3. From 2024 thru 2027, ElderSource annually (near or at the beginning of hurricane season) will require that key emergency disaster provider staff participate in provider emergency disaster training conducted by ElderSource, and offered either in-person, virtually, or via pre- recording.
+2. From 2024 thru 2027, ElderSource will annually (by May 1, 2024 and yearly thereafter) request and review all providers current year Emergency Management and Continuity of Operations Plans; and will provide feedback for any necessary updates.
+3. From 2024 thru 2027, ElderSource annually (by June 1, 2024 and yearly thereafter) will require that key emergency disaster provider staff participate in provider emergency disaster training conducted by ElderSource, and offered either in-person, virtually, or via pre- recording.
 This annual training covers disaster-related topics, including contractual requirements.
-4. From 2024 through 2027, ElderSource annually (near or at the beginning of hurricane season) will conduct training (all ElderSource staff) on disaster planning and implementation of disaster plans.
+4. From 2024 through 2027, ElderSource will annually (by June 1, 2024 and yearly thereafter) will conduct training (all ElderSource staff) on disaster planning and implementation of disaster plans.
 Separate training is provided for management, on management-specific disaster duties).
 The trainings are also available via virtual/electronic format, so that new staff and/or managers will receive it as part of their on-boarding training.
 5. From 2024 through 2027, ElderSource will annually review and update/ create a new Comprehensive Emergency Management Plan (CEMP) and Continuity of Operations Plan (COOP), which is typically submitted in May each year to the DOEA.
 Those updated/new plans and other emergency-disaster related materials are provided (in binder notebooks) to all ElderSource Management staff. information in these binders is updated throughout the year, as any information changes.
-6. Throughout 2024-2027, ElderSource will maintain emergency-disaster preparation information and resources on its' myeldersource.org website, including county-specific numbers to call and resource links, including how to get information about shelters.
+6. From January 2024 through the end of December 2027, ElderSource will maintain emergency-disaster preparation information and resources on its' myeldersource.org website, including county-specific numbers to call and resource links, including how to get information about shelters.
+ElderSource will check these resources and links by May 1, 2024 and every 6 months thereafter.
 At or near the beginning of hurricane season ElderSource will make at least 2 social media postings on the importance of (and tips for) preparation for older adults, adults with disabilities and caregivers.
 ElderSource (and providers) will encourage at-risk clients to register with special needs registries.
 At least two postings will also be made when/if an event (like a hurricane) is anticipated, providing information and tips to get ready.
-7. In 2024 thru 2027, ElderSource will used its monthly e-newsletters (during hurricane season months) to help educate clients, other older adults, disabled adults, and their caregivers on the importance of emergency and disaster preparedness. -
+7. Starting in 2024 thru 2027, ElderSource will use its monthly e-newsletters (during hurricane season months- May through mid-November) to help educate clients, other older adults, disabled adults, and their caregivers on the importance of emergency and disaster preparedness.